 1) Reward Good Behavior: You can start by organically rewarding your dog for doing anything other than biting on the leash.
 Afterward, you can switch and start asking your dog to perform a certain behavior that is incompatible with the leash biting and provide attention for that.

 2) Teach Alternate Behaviors: For example, teach your dog attention heeling (dog looking up at you) for several steps at a time.
 Make sure you generously reward your dog with high-value training treats for making good choices.
 You should expect a few "bumps" along the road.
 Your dog may revert to his old leash biting antics every now and then, but this is normal.
 If you persist in rewarding the alternate behaviors with high-value treats, you should see a gradual and steady increase in the desired behaviors.

 3) Engage Them: As with dogs who bite the leash for play, make sure your dog receives a sufficient amount of exercise and mental stimulation during the day.
 To help blow some steam off, these dogs may benefit from some one-on-one games with their owners before going out for walks.
 A game of fetch or a fun clicker training session may be helpful.
 This helps burn off some excess energy, and the dog can get a good amount of positive attention by engaging in bonding activities with their owner.

 Scenario 3: Your Dog's Behavior Is Due to Frustration

-How to Stop a Dog From Biting the Leash out of Frustration
+4 Ways to Stop a Dog From Biting the Leash Out of Frustration

 Scenario 4: Your Dog's Behavior Is Due to Overstimulation